-We may need to disclose some personal information to our contractors and to other third parties for the purposes listed above.
+We may need to disclose some personal information to our contractors and to other third parties including retail electricity providers and marketing platforms who are providing services to us (Service Providers) in Australia or overseas for the purposes listed above.
 We do not sell, rent, trade or otherwise make available your personal information.

 4. Additional information for particular individuals and contexts

 We may collect information about your use of our products and services through means such as devices like Smart Meters and Solar Command.
 With these devices, we are able to remotely collect and provide you with detailed data regarding energy usage and usage times.
 This gives you and us the ability to monitor your usage, see trends and forecasts, set alerts, diagnose issues, compare usage to similar properties, reduce environmental impacts and identify product and service improvements.
 We may also give you the ability from time to time to connect ‘smart appliances’ to provide appliance-specific usage data.
 If you do not wish us to contact you to promote and market products, services and special offers, you can opt out as described in Section 3 of this Policy.
 We may also use de-identified usage data for a range of purposes including network planning and product and service development and improvement.

 We operate a range of online services to provide information and services.
 These include our websites (e.g. dcpowerco.com.au), email and social media profiles (Online Facilities).